Mu-L/VictoriaTraces/docs/victoriatraces/quick-start.md

 ```
 http://<victoria-traces>:10428/select/jaeger
 ```
+See more details about the HTTP APIs and params VictoriaTraces supports and how to query data from them [in this doc](https://docs.victoriametrics.com/victoriatraces/querying/).

 ### gRPC endpoint
 VictoriaTraces provides gRPC endpoint for OpenTelemetry trace ingestion.
 The endpoint won't start by default unless you enable it by specify `-grpcListenAddr`